nrademacher/react-starter/README.md

 1. Run `yarn start` to start the development server (`localhost:8080`).
 2. Start coding by editing the starter files in the `src` folder.
-3. When done, run `yarn build` to create an optimized production build.
+3. When done, run `yarn build` to create a production build.

 ### TODO